cipig/mmtools/README.md

 ## setprices

-`./setprices KMD cmcv2` sets prices for all coins from margins.conf and uses CMC API v2
-`./setprices KMD cmcpaid` does the same, but uses CMC paid API ($apikey must be configured)
+`./setprices KMD cmcpaid` sets prices for all coins from margins.conf and uses CMC paid API ($apikey must be configured)

 `margins.conf` must contain cmcid for every coin, taken from https://api.coinmarketcap.com/v2/listings/
 If `bidmargin` or `askmargin` is not set, bid/ask will not be set